Calgary Coin & Antique Home Chinese Reference Guide Index

 reign title: CHING-FU, AD 1031

-No coins were cast by Emperor Hsing Tsung under this title.
+No coins are known to have been cast by Emperor Hsing Tsung with this reign title.

 reign title: CH'UNG-HSI, AD 1032-1055